kashh56/AutoML_Cerebras/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Google API key for Gemini for data insights and dataframe cleaning
+- Cerbras API key for Llama-4 for data insights and dataframe cleaning
-- Groq API key for LLM based test results analysis
-- langsmith API for monitoring llm calls

 ### Setup